NY's Cuomo criticized over highest nursing home death toll | US | Journal Gazette

 “The way this has been handled by the state is totally irresponsible, negligent and stupid,” said Elaine Mazzotta, a nurse whose mother died last month of suspected COVID-19 at a Long Island nursing home.
 “They knew better.
 They shouldn’t have sent these people into nursing homes."

-Of the nation's more than 25,000 coronavirus deaths in nursing homes and long-term care facilities, more than a fifth of them – about 5,300 – are in New York, according to a count by The Associated Press, and the toll has been increasing by an average of 20 to 25 deaths a day for the past few weeks.
+Of the nation’s more than 26,000 coronavirus deaths in nursing homes and long-term care facilities, a fifth of them – about 5,300 – are in New York, according to a count by The Associated Press, and the toll has been increasing by an average of 20 to 25 deaths a day for the past few weeks.

 “The numbers, the deaths keep ticking up," said MaryDel Wypych, an advocate for older adults in the Rochester area.
 “It's just very frustrating.”